 My strategy will be to wait until year four or five to see what rates and the economy are like before paying down multiple lump sums.
 2.375% is just too cheap of a rate for me to aggressively pay down sooner.

 I have yet to regret paying off my $464,000 rental property mortgage early in 2015.
 I doubt I’ll have any regrets paying this larger one off early either when the time finally comes.

-Invest in real estate more surgically: If you don’t want to constantly pay massive property taxes, don’t have the downpayment to buy property, or don’t want to tie up your liquidity in physical real estate, take a look at RealtyShares, one of the largest real estate crowdsourcing companies today.
-You can invest in deals around the country for as little as $5,000.
-It’s free to explore.
+If you don’t have the downpayment to buy a property, don’t want to deal with the hassle of managing real estate, or don’t want to tie up your liquidity in physical real estate, take a look at Fundrise, one of the largest real estate crowdsourcing companies today.

 Real estate is a key component of a diversified portfolio.
 Real estate crowdsourcing allows you to be more flexible in your real estate investments by investing beyond just where you live for the best returns possible.
 For example, cap rates are around 3% in San Francisco and New York City, but over 8% in the Midwest.

 Sign up and take a look at all the residential and commercial investment opportunities around the country Fundrise has to offer.
 It’s free to look.